-Each March in Washington, DC, we host the largest environmental film festival in the United States, presenting more than 100 films to an audience of over 30,000.
+Each March in Washington, DC, the Festival presents more than 150 films to an audience of over 33,000.
 Often combined with thematic discussions and social events, our films screen at museums, embassies, libraries, universities and local theaters.
 Many of the screenings are free, and all are open to the public.

-Founded in 1993, EFF is the longest-running environmental film festival in the United States.
+Founded in 1993, EFF is the largest and longest-standing environmental film festival in the United States.
 It has grown into a major collaborative cultural event both during the festival and all year-round.

 The Environmental Film Festival in the Nation’s Capital is a nonprofit 501(c)(3) organization.
 All donations are tax-deductible.